Authentic Mexican Flour Tortilla Recipe

 - Once cooled, move to plastic bags.
 They will store for 3-4 days at room temperature, up to a couple weeks in the refrigerator, or can be frozen for later use.
 Just fridge thaw to reuse.

 Normally at this point in the article, I'd boast about how good these tortillas are, but honestly, they speak for themselves.
 With that, I'd like to personally thank you for reading my recipe.
-I appreciate the view and now that you know how, get in the kitchen and make some tortillas of your own!
+I appreciate the views and now that you know how to make these, get in the kitchen and make some of your own!